 Definitive treatment is with laser peripheral iridotomy (LPI), which opens another pathway for fluid to pass from the posterior to the anterior chamber, breaking the pupillary block.
 It is done as soon as the cornea is clear and inflammation has subsided.
 In some cases the cornea clears within hours of lowering the IOP; in other cases, it can take 1 to 2 days.
 Because the chance of having an acute attack in the other eye is 80%, LPI is done on both eyes.

 The risk of complications with LPI is extremely low compared with its benefits.
 Glare, which can be bothersome, may occur.

-The drug and surgical treatments are the same as with open-angle glaucoma.
-Laser trabeculoplasty is relatively contraindicated if the angle is so narrow that additional PAS may form after the laser procedure.
+The medications and full-thickness incisional surgical treatments used for angle-closure glaucoma are the same as those used for open-angle glaucoma.
+However, laser trabeculoplasty is relatively contraindicated if the angle is so narrow that additional peripheral anterior synechiae may form after the laser procedure.
 Typically, partial-thickness procedures are not indicated.

 Angle-closure glaucoma can develop acutely, intermittently, or chronically.

-Suspect acute angle-closure glaucoma based on clinical findings and confirm it by measuring IOP.
+Suspect acute angle-closure glaucoma based on clinical findings and confirm it by measuring intraocular pressure.